 In some people with schizophrenia, mental (cognitive) function declines, sometimes from the very beginning of the disorder.
 This cognitive impairment leads to difficulty paying attention, thinking in the abstract, and solving problems.
 The severity of cognitive impairment largely determines overall disability in people with schizophrenia.
 Many people with schizophrenia are unemployed and have little or no contact with family members or other people.

 Symptoms may be triggered or worsened by stressful life events, such as losing a job or ending a romantic relationship.
-Drug use Recreational Drugs and Intoxicants , including use of marijuana, may trigger or worsen symptoms as well.
+Drug use Illicit Drugs and Intoxicants , including use of marijuana, may trigger or worsen symptoms as well.

 Overall, the symptoms of schizophrenia fall into four major categories:

 People may have symptoms from any or all categories.

 Positive symptoms involve a distortion of normal functions.
 They include the following: